wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 <hr>
 **Rachel Yan Ting Li 灰.Ash** · *Drawing Lines, Creating Sides…*

-A reflection of the world we are living in today, drawing from personal experiences — especially living in a world where there is a mixture of cultures, backgrounds, beliefs and opinions.
-How do we achieve common ground in the 'Us and Them' world?
+A reflection of the world we are living in today, drawing from personal experiences — especially living in a world where there is a mixture of cultures, backgrounds, beliefs and opinions.<br>How do we achieve common ground in the 'Us and Them' world?

 Choreographer: Rachel Yan Ting Li · Performers: Rachel Yan Ting Li, Hannike Martens

 Born and raised in Hong Kong, Rachel is a freelance dance artist in contemporary/ballet, a choreographer, and educator.
 She trained at Rambert School of Ballet & Contemporary Dance and toured nationally with Emergence Dance Company.
-Career highlights include Let's All Dance Ballet Company touring *The Nutcracker* and an original contemporary opera with Company Carpi, *Disunited Jukebox*.
+Career highlights include Let's All Dance Ballet Company touring *The Nutcracker* and an original contemporary opera with Company Carpi: *Disunited Jukebox*.

 Insta <a href="https://instagram.com/rachelyantingli.dance" target="_blank">@rachelyantingli.dance</a>
 <hr>